Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using Donaldson's quantization approach

-Another---more difficult and slower---way to approximate Weil-Petersson metrics involves to evaluate the Weil-Petersson formula itself on a family of balanced metrics; instead of a family of K\"ahler-Einstein metrics on varieties or Hermite-Einstein metrics on bundles.
-In other words, instead of using \eqref{quantmet} to approximate Weil-Petersson metrics one could evaluate
+Another---more difficult and slower---way to approximate Weil-Petersson metrics involves evaluating the Weil-Petersson formula itself on a family of balanced metrics.
+In other words, instead of using Eq. \eqref{quantmet} to approximate the Weil-Petersson metric one could evaluate the WP metric itself on a family of metrics as (see for instance \cite{ST})

 with $h_t$ the family of balanced metrics defined in Eq. \eqref{hermitianmetric}.
-As the formula \eqref{schumtoma} would become the Weil-Petersson metric if $h_t$ was Hermite-Einstein, as in \cite{ST}, one expects that if $h_t$ is balanced, Eq. \eqref{schumtoma} should converge to the Weil-Petersson metric in the $k\to \infty$ limit.
-We have implemented an algorthim to compute this metric on the family of Quintics that we have studied in this paper.
-As one can see in Eq. \eqref{schumtoma}, it is slightly more difficult to implement this formula numerically due to the higher number of derivatives.
-Also, the numerical calculation itself is much slower in comparison with a numerical evaluation of \eqref{quantmet}.
-For instance, to compute the metric \eqref{schumtoma} for $k=3$ took as much time as computing \eqref{quantmet} for $k=6$.
-Due to problems with the speed of the numerical calculation, we decided not to resume a detailed analysis of a numerical method based on Eq. \eqref{schumtoma}.
+As Eq. \eqref{schumtoma} becomes the definition of the Weil-Petersson metric when $h_t$ is the Calabi-Yau metric on the polarization, one expects that if $h_t$ is balanced Eq. \eqref{schumtoma} will converge to the Weil-Petersson metric in the $k\to \infty$ limit.
+We have implemented an algorithm that computes this metric on the family of quintics that we have studied in this paper.
+We found that the numerical calculation itself is much slower than the numerical evaluation of Eq. \eqref{quantmet}.
+For instance, to compute Eq. \eqref{schumtoma} for $k=3$ took as much time as computing Eq. \eqref{quantmet} for $k=6$.
+Due to limitations with the speed of the numerical calculation, we decided not to resume a detailed analysis of a numerical method based on Eq \eqref{schumtoma}.

-Many other problems could be studied in further depth using our approach to compute numerical Weil-Petersson metrics.
-For instance, as an application, one could try to estimate the Weil-Petersson volume of the moduli space of Calabi-Yau quintics.

 The authors are very grateful to S.K.
 Donaldson for many helpful conversations.
-They would also like to thank R. Thomas, F. Bogomolov, R. Karp, G. Torroba, R. Berman, A. Soyeur, and M. Douglas for their suggestions.
+They would also like to thank R.P.
+Thomas for valuable suggestions.
+J. K. thanks F. Bogomolov, R. Berman, and A. Soyeur for their suggestions.
+S.L. is particularly thankful to R. Karp for many detailed comments on this manuscript.